Thanh Hóa: Transportation

-As central position of province, Thanh Hoa city is the heart of transport network, where every essential transportation modes are aggregated such as North–South Railway (Vietnam), National Route 1A (Vietnam), National Route 47, buses system and many other provincial routes.
+As central position of province, Thanh Hoá city is the heart of transport network, where every essential transportation modes are aggregated such as North–South Railway (Vietnam), National Route 1A (Vietnam), National Route 47, buses system and many other provincial routes.

 Le Mon port is situated beside Ma River and 4 km from city centre east.
 This river port supports and provides transportation for Le Mon industrial region.

 In February 2013, Tho Xuan Airport, which is located 45 km to the east from city, was implemented and upgrade to turn into a mixed civilian/military airport.
-This airport became the place provide air transport services for Thanh Hoa city.
+This airport became the place provide air transport services for Thanh Hoá city.